North Fambridge railway station

 North Fambridge railway station is on the Crouch Valley Line in the East of England, serving the village of North Fambridge, Essex.
 It is 37 mi 27 chain down the line from London Liverpool Street and is situated between South Woodham Ferrers to the west and Althorne to the east.
-The Engineer's Line Reference for the line is WIS; the station's three-letter station code is NFA.
-The southern (westbound) platform has an operational length for eight-coach trains while the northern (eastbound) platform can accommodate nine coaches.
+Train services are operated by Greater Anglia.

+History

 The line and station were opened for goods on 1 June 1889 and to passenger services on 1 October 1889 by the Great Eastern Railway.
-Facilities then included two platforms, both provided with buildings and linked by a footbridge; a goods yard including cattle pens; and a 30-lever signal box, reduced to 10 after 1966.
+Facilities then included two platforms, both provided with buildings and linked by a footbridge; a goods yard including cattle pens; and a 30-lever signal box, reduced to ten after 1966.
 The signal box was taken out of use on 1 December 1985 and demolished in February 1986.

-The original footbridge was replaced with a higher one prior to the electrification of the line in 1986.
-Electrification using 25 kV overhead line electrification (OLE) was completed on 12 May 1986.
+The original footbridge was replaced with a higher one prior to the overhead line electrification of the line, using 25 kV, in 1986.